Fighting food waste, one apple at a time

 “This one needs a few months,” she said.
 It would be perfect next summer, after a long stretch of slow ripening inside the warehouse.

 And that’s where Strella’s sensors come in.
 They monitor ethylene, a gas key to the ripening of fruits and vegetables.
 Apples accelerate their production of ethylene as they grow sweeter inside the storerooms.
 Once they’re ready, the gas levels off, telling Strella’s monitors that they’re ready to be sent to supermarkets.
-Wait too long, and the apples turn brown or grow mealy.
+Wait too long and the apples turn brown or grow mealy.
 If producers are lucky, they can try to break even by turning those apples into juice or applesauce.
 If they’re unlucky, the overripe apples end up in compost or landfills.

 Though apples are still harvested by hand, their path to grocery shelves is fairly high-tech.
 Drones can help growers make decisions about when to gather the apples.
 The plants where apples are sorted and bagged can take a dozen photos of a single apple to determine its size, quality and eventual destination.
 It’s all automated on conveyor belts that look like something out of Dr. Seuss.